InternLM/lmdeploy/docs/en/advance/pytorch_new_model.md

 ### FAQ

-- **How to call origin forward?**
+- **How to invoke the original forward method?**

-It is a common practice to add hooks to a method instead a full rewrite.
-You can use `self.origin_mod` to visit the unpatched module.
+A common approach is to add hooks to a method rather than performing a complete rewrite.
+To access the unpatched module, you can utilize self.origin_mod within the rewritten method.

 - **How to register modules in remote code?**

-Some modules are contained in remote code, it is hard to locate the module with `qualname`. `lmdeploy.pytorch` support register them with abbreviation:
+For modules located in remote code, pinpointing them via `qualname` might be challenging. `lmdeploy.pytorch` facilitates registration using abbreviations for such modules:n:

 ```python
 MODULE_MAP.update({